Returning to education might seem daunting, but we offer specific support to those who have had a break from education.

 We also require a reference as part of the UCAS application.
 Your reference should come from a teacher, advisor or someone who knows you in a professional capacity.

-The loans and grants you are entitled to are dependent on your own situation and the course you are intending to study.
+The loans you are entitled to are dependent on your own situation and the course you are intending to study.
 Full and part-time undergraduate students are normally entitled to a Tuition Fee Loan, which means you do not have to pay tuition fees upfront.
-You do not start to make loan repayments until the April after you graduate and you are earning £21,000.
+You do not start to make loan repayments until the April after you graduate and you are earning £25,000 (subject to parliamentary approval).
 Your loan is written off after 30 years if you have not repaid it in full.
 Additional funding may be available, e.g. if you have to pay for childcare or have adult dependents.

 If you have studied at degree level before, there may be restrictions on your entitlement to financial support.
 To check your eligibility, you should contact Student Finance England.